opentensor/bittensor/neurons/text/prompting/miners/huggingface/vincuna_README.md

   --logging.record_log  Turns on logging to file.
   --logging.logging_dir LOGGING.LOGGING_DIR
                         Logging default root directory.
-  --metagraph._mock     To turn on metagraph mocking for testing purposes.
   --config CONFIG       If set, defaults are overridden by passed file.
   --strict              If flagged, config will check that only exact arguemnts have been set.
 ```